nearform/titus/README.md

 [![CircleCI][ci-badge]][ci-link]
 [![Lerna][lerna-badge]][lerna-link]

 Titus is a production grade, end-to-end stack for modern web application development.
-It includes DevOps and auth preconfigured.
-Titus is a reusable kit that gets your application deployed with minimum effort.
+It includes DevOps and authentication preconfigured.
+Titus is a reusable kit that deploys your application with minimum effort.

 - To get the full picture, view our __[Documentation][docs]__